oneapi-src/oneDNN/source/programming_model.rst

 If users place a tensor with data buffer pointer in outputs, the backend shall use the data buffer provided by users.

-Users may use ``prepack()`` to convert the parameter tensor with public layout to the target specific layout expected by the compiled partition.
+Users may convert the parameter tensor with public layout to the target specific layout expected by the compiled partition.
 A common optimization in deep learning inference is that users may prepack the weight in the target-specific layout required by the compiled partition and cache the reordered weight for late use.

 .. literalinclude:: code_snippets/compiled_partition.hpp
    :language: cpp